weighted-model-integration/pywmi/README.md

 The pysmt-install tool can show you the necessary commands.

     pysmt-install --env

+### PyXADD engine
+pywmi includes a native Python implementation of XADDs (a sublibrary called pyxadd).
+The PyXaddEngine uses pyxadd to perform WMI inference.
+To use the PyXaddEngine, you need to install an SMT solver (see instructions above) and the symbolic computation library PSI (see instructions below).

 ### XADD engine
 The XADD engine performs WMI using XADDs as described in [Kolb et al., 2018](https://www.ijcai.org/proceedings/2018/698).